react-cosmos/react-cosmos/docs/usage/fixtures.md

 1. `blankState.fixture.jsx`
 2. `__fixtures__/blankState.jsx`

 > File name conventions can be configured using the `fixturesDir` and `fixtureFileSuffix` options.
+Certain file patterns can be omitted using the `ignore` option.

 The file paths of your fixture files (relative to your project root) are used to create a tree view explorer in the React Cosmos UI.